Gabrielle Brodek

 Becca Cusick

-Becca Cusick is a naturalist and the term biological technician for Moosehorn National Wildlife Refuge, where she assists refuge staff with the execution of various inventory, monitoring, and habitat management projects across the complex.
-Becca started her interest in birding through participation in the Rhode Island Nature Conservancy’s annual BioBlitz as a teenager, which contributed to the completion of her degree in Wildlife Ecology from the University of Maine.
-Since then, Becca has professionally and recreationally assisted with various facets of bird monitoring, from Christmas Bird Counts across New England to wild turkey trapping in Nebraska.
-This is her first year officially guiding for the festival, but she is looking forward to meeting, teaching, and learning from fellow birders visiting the Downeast Region this spring.
+Becca Cusick is a naturalist and researcher with Moosehorn National Wildlife Refuge and Project SHARE, where she assists refuge staff with avian and fish related projects, as well as habitat management across the refuge complex.
+Becca started her interest in birding through participation in The Nature Conservancy’s annual Rhode Island BioBlitz, which led her to the completion of her degree in Wildlife Ecology from the University of Maine.
+Since then, Becca continues to recreationally bird watch in her free time.
+This is her second year guiding for the festival, but has participating since 2021.
+She is looking forward to meeting, learning from, and birding with, fellow birders visiting the Downeast Region this spring.

 Sandi McRae Duchesne